 For Johnson, mindfulness isn’t just rest—it’s also hard work.
 “Mindfulness is that roadway to emotional intelligences, to this ability to navigate the triggers and potent emotions, to have empathy and compassion, to know my value, to be resilient, to have a way of explaining things that don’t diminish me.”

 Johnson emphasizes the work to her colleagues in public health when she’s teaching.
 “This is not about making excuses.
 This is stepping fully into what is possible.”
 That includes, Johnson says, a reckoning with one’s circumstances, no matter how painful and traumatic they may be—and it’s not about turning away from that pain and trauma, but to say yes, that happened, this is what I’m facing.
 “And that’s more and more of what I speak about in my work, this ability to not make an altar at Black pain, but to say yes that happened, and I’m moving on.”

 3) Support Grassroots Mindfulness Work

 Cofounder, The Centre for Mindfulness Studies

-Tita Anganco cofounded, along with Patricia Rockman, the Centre for Mindfulness Studies.
-Anganco knew mindfulness meditation could help those who practice be gentler, more open, less reactive, and more resilient—and that could be a boon for people who are involved with government systems like corrections, health, housing, and more.
+Tita Angangco cofounded, along with Patricia Rockman, the Centre for Mindfulness Studies.
+Angangco knew mindfulness meditation could help those who practice be gentler, more open, less reactive, and more resilient—and that could be a boon for people who are involved with government systems like corrections, health, housing, and more.